-Finally, we not only exploit the targeted nature of the tax incentive but also it's timing.
+In addition, we not only exploit the targeted nature of the tax incentive but also its timing.
 The incentive was introduced in 2000 and expired in 2004.
-If the effects that we identify are truly due
+If the effects that we identify are truly due to the tax incentive, then we would expect to find no visible discontinuity in outcomes prior to the introduction of the policy, and we present evidence on this throughout.
+While the expected effect after the expiration of the tax credit is